About the Hatton Gas Compressor Upgrade

 The two compressors we are replacing will be decommissioned and removed at a later date and will not continue to run.

-To create the space we need, we’ll be clearing an area of vegetation ensuring we only remove what is needed.
-This will be done under the guidance of an ecologist and we’ll leave a screen of trees and bushes in place between the new compressor and the site boundary.
+To create the space we need, we’ve cleared an area of vegetation ensuring we only remove what is needed.
+This was completed under the guidance of an ecologist and we’re keeping a screen of trees and bushes in place between the new compressor and the site boundary.

 We’ll then build the new gas compressor which has an exhaust stack that is 25m high, 5m higher than the existing compressors and will be surrounded by a noise enclosure building to minimise noise levels.